vespa-engine/blog/_posts/2021-02-16-image-similarity-search.md

 So there we have our basic search functionality.

 ## Related products using nearest neighbor search in image feature spaces
-Now we have basic search functionality up and running, but the Amazon Product dataset also include image features which we can also index in Vespa and use approximate nearest neighbor search on.
+Now we have basic search functionality up and running, but the Amazon Product dataset also includes image features which we can also index in Vespa and use approximate nearest neighbor search on.
 Let us load the image feature data.
 We reduce the vector dimensionality to something more practical and use 256 dimensions.